pinot-contrib/pinot-docs/basics/components/cluster/broker.md

 # Broker

-Brokers handle Pinot queries.
-They accept queries from clients and forward them to the right servers.
-They collect results back from the servers and consolidate them into a single response, to send back to the client.
+Pinot brokers take query requests from client processes, scatter them to applicable servers, gather the results, and return them to the client.
+The controller shares cluster metadata with the brokers that allows the brokers to create a plan for executing the query involving a minimal subset of servers with the source data and, when required, other servers to shuffle and consolidate results.

+A production Pinot cluster contains many brokers.
+In general, the more brokers, the more concurrent queries a cluster can process, and the lower latency it can deliver on queries.

 ![Broker interaction with other components](<../../../.gitbook/assets/broker-diagram.jpg>)